shuzhangzhong/shuzhangzhong.github.io/content/publication/iccad-2025-h2eal/index.md

 ---
-title: "HD-MoE: Hybrid and Dynamic Parallelism for Mixture-of-Expert LLMs with 3D Near-Memory Processing"
+title: "H2EAL: Hybrid-Bonding Architecture with Hybrid Sparse Attention for Efficient Long-Context LLM Inference"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here